jraleman/cv/index.md

 `Jul 2019 – Feb 2020`
 _Full-time - Palo Alto, California, (8 months)_

-> - Implemented stable React.js components and containers, and stand-alone, helper functions for multiple pages.
+> - Implemented stable ReactJS components and containers, and stand-alone, helper functions for multiple pages.

 > - Experience in working with GraphQL queries, use Apollo GraphQL library.